Welfare Officer: Charlotte Brinkley

 I also represent students with these difficulties to the rest of the JCR and CUSU, and liaise with the University’s Disability Resource Centre.
 I’m keen to raise awareness of the many different difficulties that students can face, through awareness events and campaigns.
 I think I’m a pretty approachable person, so if anyone (current and prospective students alike) has any concerns you think I can help you with, please email me!

-I also help the welfare team to provide individual support for anyone with a personal issue that relates to gender, from discrimination to sexual health.
-So, if you have any problems or questions related to gender then come and have a chat: I will do my best to help! (email)
+I’m Micheala (3rd year engineer).
+I’m your Women and Non-Binary Officer, here to make the voices of all the women and non-binary people of Tit Hall heard.
+My role is also to provide individual support for anyone with a personal issue that relates to gender, from discrimination to sexual health to sexual violence.
+That means if you have any problems or questions at all related to gender (whichever one you happen to be!), please do send me a quick message or email and I’ll do my best to help!

 International Rep: Rose Ng (mtn26)